simon816/Command-Block-Assembly/README.md

 Command Block Language (CBL) is a C++ inspired programming language specifically designed for Minecraft commands.

-CBL has been designed to abstract away from commands to the point where you aren't even aware of the underlying limitations.
+CBL has been designed to abstract away from commands to the point where you don't need to consider the underlying mechanics.

 The syntax is similar to C++ in a lot of ways.
 It also takes from Java's idea of having no pointers in the language.